 On the bottom left of the display, you'll see a basic Quota summary showing the amount of stored space used against the total space available.
 If you are not using :Recover, this may read 0 MB of allocated space.
 It could however hold a positive value if you were at one time using :Recover, even if you aren't when displaying the present instance - Archive data is retained independent from enabling/ disabling :Recover.

 For more information, see Archives and Quotas.

 When you first pull up this display, files are listed by Date/ Time in descending order.
 Click any column header to sort by its' content, and click a second time to reverse the sort order.
-You can perform the same actions with Versions and Archive Views as well.
+You can perform the same actions with the Archivelist (but not the Versionlist, as noted).